-Management of the Foundation has made certain estimates and assumptions related to the reporting of allowances for doubtful accounts, estimated lives of fixed assets, accrued expenses and deferred compensation to prepare the financial statements in conformity with accounting principles generally accepted in the United States of America.
-Actual results could differ from those estimates.
+Management of the Foundation has made certain estimates and assumptions in the preparation of the financial statements, including the reporting of allowances for doubtful accounts, estimated lives of fixed assets, accrued expenses and deferred compensation to prepare the financial statements in conformity with accounting principles generally accepted in the United States of America.
+Actual results could differ from those estimates and assumptions.